MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/pageextension/devenv-onclosepage-pageextension-trigger.md

 # OnClosePage (Page Extension) Trigger
 > **Version**: _Available or changed with runtime version 1.0._

-Runs as a page closes after the OnQueryClosePage trigger is run.
+Runs when a page closes after the OnQueryClosePage trigger is run.

 ## Syntax